zachary-krepelka/youtube-thumbnail-downloader/README.md

 cd $DEFAULT_YOUTUBE_THUMBNAIL_REPOSITORY; yt init
 ```

-If you are a tmux user, I would suggest adding this to your
+Tmux users can add the following to a `.tmux.conf`.
-`.tmux.conf`.
 This assumes that the scripts are in your path.

 ```bash
 bind y display-popup -d "#{pane_current_path}" -E youtube-thumbnail-manager.sh -q get